nosolls/jwtauthenticator_v2/README.md

 pip install -e .
 ```

+This is installed in the Jupyterhub's container.
+Not the singleuser container.

 ## Configuration

 You should edit your :file:`jupyterhub_config.py` to set the authenticator class, the JSONWebTokenLocalAuthenticator provides features such as local user creation.
 If you already have local users then you may use the JSONWebTokenAuthenticator authenticator class: